So you've got your blog up and running, you're writing regular posts, but you're still not getting as much traffic as you'd like?

 11. Ping your blog

 Every time you publish a new blog post, you should be telling the world about it.
-Get your blog listed on Ping-o-Matic!, a service that tells different search engines when your blog has been updated.
-It's also worth submitting your blog to Google, just to be sure your web pages are getting crawled.
+Get your blog listed on Ping-o-Matic!, a service that tells different search engines when your blog is updated.
+It's also worth submitting your blog to Google, to be sure your web pages are getting crawled.

 12. Link up to social media